 Owned by Ickler GmbH, a German company that makes its own high-quality watch cases and also happens to own a bit more “premium” brand Limes, the watchmaking specialist has released its new Archimede Klassik 42 Bicolor.
 The timekeeper arrives in six variations with all sorts of available customizations that you can possibly imagine.
 Although not as refined as similarly (base price plus essential options included) priced models from competitors, the Klassik 42 Bicolor is worth a look, especially if you are into that sort of rugged beauty that Archimede is known for.

-Last month, Archimede’s sporty Outdoor collection was updated with a splendid full-lume white dial.
-Recently, the German brand has introduced an absolutely outstanding Archimede Outdoor Black Automatic (refs.
-UA8237B-A2.1-SW & UA8237-A2.1-SW) that is presented in the same stainless steel body, which is now treated with black PVD coating.
+Recently, the German brand has introduced an absolutely outstanding Archimede Outdoor Black (refs.
+UA8237B-A2.1-SW & UA8237-A2.1-SW) presented in a rugged stainless steel body treated with black PVD coating.

 Compared to the yesterday’s vintage-styled Zenith Pilot Big Date Special Edition (Ref.
 03.2410.4010/21.C722) automatic timekeeper, this new limited edition Archimede Pilot OR2 may not look as intense and it definitely plays in a different league when it comes to hardware that makes it tick, however, it is also about nine times less expensive and, equipped with a NOS movement from a German ebauche maker, is certainly more exclusive.

 Around three years ago, Archimede has revealed its Pilot H limited-edition model.
 The Pilot H was a sort of “homage” to their successful Pilot Original that was powered by a vintage (so-called “New Old Stock”) Junghans 687 hand-wound movement.
 This year, the German brand decided to bet on yet another iteration of the same timekeeper that is now introduced in a smaller case.
 Meet the “historic” Archimede Pilot 39H!

 For this year, the German watchmaker has presented a revised version of its last year’s “deck” timepiece, which is now aptly named Archimede Deck Watch R. Initially introduced early last year as a prototype, the original was inspired by the famous (at least, among serious collectors) Stowa Kriegsmarine maritime chronometer that was used by the German Navy during the World War II.